 - Health Trends in iOS 15 provide actionable insights through Highlights and notifications

-The minimum 6MWD score found from a study of more than 600 adults was about 418.
+The minimum 6MWT score found from a study of more than 600 adults was about 418.

 As you exercise more and feel better, this score will automatically increase.

-Having said that, if you notice your 6MWD score to be within 300 – 400 or less, you should definitely consult your doctor.
+Having said that, if you notice your 6MWT score to be within 300 – 400 or less, you should consult your doctor.

-If you are in the normal range and would like to systematically improve your 6MWD score, you may want to stay tuned for the new Apple Fitness+ offering that is expected to be released shortly!
+If you are in the normal range and would like to improve your 6MWT score systematically, stay tuned for a curated Apple Fitness+ class on improving walking.